dfinity/internet-identity/HACKING.md

 ## Running Locally

-To run the internet_identity canisters, proceed as follows after cloning the repository
+To run the Internet Identity canister, proceed as follows after cloning the repository

 ```bash
 npm ci